 If you leave them on the pan to cool they will continue to bake thru and stiffen up.
 That will create a very moist and tender cookie that will last for a few days.
 Best way to store cookies is to use a freezer bag.
 Once cooled slide them in with 1/2 of a piece of sandwich bread on the bottom.
 This will create a bit of moisture and help them last longer.

-You should get a good 3-4 days out of them if you suck out all the air and close after you take one out.
+You should get a good 3-4 days out of this chocolate chip cookie recipe if you suck out all the air and close after you take one out.
 Leave them on the counter and not in the fridge or else that will dry them out and make them crispy.

 Bisquick Chocolate Chip Cookies